heekal/desktop-app/README.md

 # desktop-app
-This is the main branch of Bondan, Haikal, and Luna Desktop App Projects helo biatch
+This is the main branch Haikal and Luna Desktop App Projects